China presses US to cancel tariffs in test of bilateral engagement

 Xinhua said the two sides "expressed their core concerns and agreed to resolve each other's reasonable concerns through consultation."

+He faulted Washington for acting at the same time to impose barriers and restrictions on Chinese firms in the United States.

+Tai would raise concerns about China's "non-market" economic practices, the Us official said.

-"We recognize that Beijing is increasingly explicit that it is doubling down on its authoritarian state-centric approach and is resistant to addressing our structural concerns," the official said.
-"Therefore our primary focus will continue to be on building resilience and competitiveness, diversifying markets, and limiting the impact of Beijing's harmful practices."
+"We recognize that Beijing is increasingly explicit that it is doubling down on its authoritarian state-centric approach and is resistant to addressing our structural concerns," the official said, adding that consequently, Washington would focus on improving US competitiveness, diversifying markets and "limiting the impact of Beijing's harmful practices."

-The official said Tai would base future engagement with China on "how China responds to tonight's call" and declined to discuss possible next steps, but added that Tai will not seek Phase 2 trade negotiations with Beijing over state subsidies and other structural issues.

 The Phase 1 deal in January eased a long running tariff war between the world's two largest economies.
 It focused largely on China's promise to boost purchases of US farm and manufactured goods, energy and services by $200 billion over two years, along with increased protections for copyright, trademarks and other forms of intellectual property.